wendlers/srf05modweb/README.md

 To compile this project the following is needed:

-* OpenWrt checked out and compiled for your target (see [this instructions|http://wiki.openwrt.org/doc/howto/buildroot.exigence] })
+* OpenWrt checked out and compiled for your target (see [this instructions] (http://wiki.openwrt.org/doc/howto/buildroot.exigence) )
 * A freed GPIO on the target hardware (TP-Link MR3020).
-E.g. [use 7 or 29|http://wiki.openwrt.org/toh/tp-link/tl-mr3020#gpios].
+E.g. [use 7 or 29] (http://wiki.openwrt.org/toh/tp-link/tl-mr3020#gpios).
+* The SRF05 needs to be wired for MODE 2 (shared trigger/data line)

 Compilation